 Three branches of government - a constitutional blueprint

-Cyber bullying and sexting are behaviors with legal, social, emotional and moral consequences.
-Thanks to the 2009 Fellows Class, teachers, parents and anyone interested in this youth-oriented educational series will have the knowledge, materials and specific lesson plans to help you address behaviors that can have devastating results for all concerned.
+Cyber bullying and sexting are behaviors with potential legal, social and emotional consequences.
+Thanks to the 2009 Fellows Class, teachers, parents and anyone interested in this youth-oriented educational series will have the knowledge, materials and specific lesson plans to help address behaviors that can have devastating results for all concerned.

 The video, “You Can’t Go Back” was selected from a state-wide contest to help teachers, parents and students understand the dangers of cyber bullying and sexting.
 The video was created and submitted by Heritage Middle School and Hilango Studios in Painseville, Ohio, and is used as the starting point for the B4USend lesson plans.

 Going to court is unsettling - especially for youth with exceptional needs.
 As parents, teachers and court personnel, preparing these youths for a day in court demands a different approach.